 Nevada Medicare Supplement plans require you to be at least 65 years of age.
 Also, you need to be beginning Part B coverage and not enrolled in an advantage plan.

-The Open Enrollment Period for a Medigap plan is six months long begins when Part B and the first day of your birthday month occur.
+The Medicare Supplement Open Enrollment Period is six months long and begins when Part B and the first day of your birthday month occur.

 People that retire after 65 may be eligible for a Special Enrollment Period to enroll in Medigap coverage.
 This would only last for 63 days; it’s important to be prompt about getting coverage.

 Don’t wait until the coverage is necessary; get the coverage because it’s essential, and enrolling while an inpatient isn’t a likely option.